nicolasdasriaux/funcprog/practical-immutability.md

 * **Methods** do not modify the object but return a **new object** with the modifications applied instead
 * For an immutable class, Scala generates
   - a constructor to create instance :thumbsup:
-  - a `copy` method to modify instances :thumbsup:
+  - a `copy` method to modify instance :thumbsup:

 ---